oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 ![](images/06_webtier_image.png)

 The image is successfully built, belonging to the repository **webtier**, and tag **latest**.

-And now that this image is created, this will be reflected when we do a `docker images`
+When the image is created, it will be reflected when we do a `docker images`

 ![](images/07_all_images.png)